Spot Me

 Concept 1: Quiz generates workout routine

-Concept 2: Abnormal biometrics signals pause to prevent overexertion
+Concept 2: Abnormal biometrics halts routine to prevent overexertion

-Concept 3: 360° viewable poses to see form at every angle
+Concept 3: 360° viewable poses to see the form and position from every angle

-Concept 4: Smart mirror with responsive correctional feedback
+Concept 4: Smart mirror with responsive, visual correctional feedback

 And then I began to see a pattern —